Protithona potamias

-Prothelymna potamias is a species of moth in the family Tineidae first described by Edward Meyrick in 1909.
+Protithona potamias is a species of moth in the family Tineidae and was first described by Edward Meyrick in 1909.
 This species is endemic to New Zealand.

+Taxonomy

+This species was first described by Edward Meyrick in 1909 and originally named Eurythecta potamias.
+George Hudson discussed and illustrated this species under this name in his 1928 book The butterflies and moths of New Zealand.
+Hudson, in 1939, subsequently placed this species in the genus Eucosma.
+The male lectotype specimen, collected at Riverton / Aparima by Alfred Philpott, is held at the Natural History Museum, London.

 Habitat and hosts

-Larvae of this species inhabits the riparian zone and is likely hosted by species of grass.
-It pupates in grasses.
+This species likely inhabits salt-tolerant grasses found amongst sandhills.
+Larvae of this species inhabit the riparian zone and is likely hosted by species of grass.
+They pupate amongst grasses.